Wall push-ups are a great bodyweight exercise that can help strengthen your chest, shoulders, and triceps.

 - As you push back up, explosively push off the wall and lift your hands off the ground, clapping them together before returning to the starting position.

-- Land softly on the ground and repeat the movement for the desired number of reps.
+- Land softly on the ground and repeat for the desired number of reps.

-One arm also known as unilateral wall ups, that involve performing the exercise with one arm while the other arm is either extended out to the side or resting on the hip.
+One arm is also known as unilateral wall-ups.
+These push-ups can be performed with one arm while the other arm is extended out to the side or resting on the hip.

 How To Do It

-- Stand facing a wall with your feet shoulder-width apart and one hand on the wall at shoulder-width apart.
+- Stand facing the wall with your feet shoulder-width apart and one hand on the wall.

 - Extend the other arm out to the side or rest it on your hip.